• Skip to primary navigation

 You may also wonder: Do roosters lay eggs?

-Of course, they don’t just go from laying like gangbusters, to not laying at all.
-When they start and how often chickens lay eggs can depend on a variety of different factors.
+Of course, they don't just go from laying like gangbusters, to not laying at all.
+When chickens start laying eggs and how often chickens lay eggs can depend on a variety of different factors.
 But typically, you will see a slow decrease over time.

 If you have had your chickens for a while and are getting less eggs than before, you might be wondering why.
 Well, you could have a number of factors at play.